 The project is a winner of Reminders Photography Stronghold Grant.

 The collectors' edition is printed on Japanese Kozo paper using the gold riso printing technique and cyanotypes and, because of the technique, each collectors book is different.
 It is boxed in a felt-covered box.

 The book is on Colin Pantall's end of the year List of books he enjoyed in 2020

 Interview by Colin Pantall on his blog about the book:

-The trade version of the book is also published by the Blow Up Press.
+The regular version of the book is also published by the Blow Up Press.